hbhuyt/python-docx/docs/dev/analysis/features/bookmarks.rst

 =========

-WordprocessingML allows for custom specification of bookmarks at different locations wihin the document.
+WordprocessingML allows for custom specification of bookmarks at different locations within the document.
 The bookmarks object will therefore be available from the main document API.
 The location will be docx.document.
-The bookmarks object will be a list like sequence object, it will be possible to interate through the different bookmarks.
+The bookmarks object will be a list like sequence object, it will be possible to iterate through the different bookmarks.
 A __len__ property is also required to provide the bookmark a unique id, to go along with a new bookmark.
-A boomark is a seperate object which has no particular place, therefore the both the Bookmark and the Bookmarks objects will be placed in the docx.text.bookmark location.
+A bookmark is a separate object which has no particular place, therefore the both the Bookmark and the Bookmarks objects will be placed in the docx.text.bookmark location.

 A Bookmark object has two properties, a name and an id which has to be identical within a single bookmark.
-A Bookmark object can be placed in a run or a paragraph and consists of a bookmarkStart element and a bookmarkEnd element.
+A Bookmark can be started in a run or a paragraph and ended in a different part of the document.
+A working bookmark consists of a bookmarkStart element and a bookmarkEnd element, matched by unique id's.

 Bookmarks can be used to mark certain location in the document.
 Insertion of a bookmark can be done from either document, paragraph or run level.

-Ther are many applications for the bookmark, many are found in the 'tracked changes' like operations in word.
+There are many applications for the bookmark, many are found in the 'tracked changes' like operations in word.
 The intended use for this implementation lies more in the captions and crossrefernces.
 It could however also be extended to also include specific cell locations in a table.